Rocco B. Commisso: Recognition

 In 2004, on the 250th anniversary of Columbia's founding, the school's newspaper, the Columbia Spectator, listed Commisso among Columbia's 250 greatest undergraduate alumni of all time.
 The school of business also recognized him as a Select Distinguished Alumni.
-Commisso is the recipient of the Ernst & Young Entrepreneur of the Year Award for the Southwest Connecticut/New York Hudson Valley region, the Innovator Award for Business Strategy from Cablevision magazine, and the National Italian American Foundation Lifetime Achievement Award.
+Commisso was the recipient of the Ernst & Young Entrepreneur of the Year Award for the Southwest Connecticut/New York Hudson Valley region, the Innovator Award for Business Strategy from Cablevision magazine, and the National Italian American Foundation Lifetime Achievement Award.
 In 2007, he was inducted into the Broadcasting & Cable Hall of Fame.
 In 2008, he served as co-chair of the Cable Show staged in New Orleans.
 In 2009, Commisso was presented with the Vanguard Award for Distinguished Leadership, the cable industry's highest honor.
 In 2010, he was welcomed into the SUNY New Paltz School of Business Hall of Fame and named Business Person of the Year.
 In June 2011, Commisso was inducted into the Cable Center Hall of Fame.
 In 2015, he was awarded the Ellis Island Medal of Honour.
 In 2018, Commisso was inducted into the National Italian American Sports Hall of Fame.

-Personal life
+Personal life and death

-Commisso is married to Catherine, they have two children, and live in Saddle River, New Jersey.
+Commisso was married to Catherine, they had two children, and lived in Saddle River, New Jersey.
 As of 2015, Catherine Commisso is head of corporate administration for Mediacom.
+Commisso died on January 16, 2026, at the age of 76, "after a prolonged period of medical treatment."
+Commisso's funeral was held on January 21 at St. Patrick's Cathedral on Fifth Avenue in New York City.
+Commisso was buried at Maryrest Cemetery & Mausoleum, Mahwah, New Jersey.
+A memorial mass for Commisso was celebrated in Florence, at the Cathedral of Santa Maria del Fiore on January 26.